wordofwarning/wordofwarning.org/current/2019-autumnwinter/hendry/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Lauren Hendry<br>Dir.
+artist: "Lauren Hendry<br>dir.
 Jenna Watt" # the name of the artist or company
 show: "Tetra-Decathlon" # the name of the show
 artist_size: 1
-show_size: 2
+show_size: 1
 header_image: "header_lauren.jpg"
 season: "Lauren Hendry, dir Jenna Watt 2|10|2019"